 • Perfect temperature.

-• Give her a pacifier.
+• Give them a pacifier.

 Recent studies show that pacifiers can reduce the risk of SIDS.
 Just make sure it is made of one piece, instead of two.